 We collect, hold, use or disclose personal information:

-- third party service providers, such as imaging firms and couriers;
+- To third party service providers, agents and contractors such as imaging firms, marketing firms and couriers;

-- others where you have provided your consent for us to do so.
+- To others where you have provided your consent for us to do so.

 We do not routinely disclose personal information overseas.
 We do disclose personal information overseas when it is specifically appropriate to providing our legal services for a particular client.